 The best way is by regular U.S. mail and by our one-way email service provided through your CampInTouch account.
 The boys appreciate hearing from you and it would be great if you could write to them at least a couple of times per week.
+The one-way email service is the quickest and best way to make sure your messages are delivered in a timely fashion.
+These emails are printed daily and put into their bunk mailbox.

-Their address while at camp is:
+Their mailing address while at camp is:

+Camp Caribou

-Camp Caribou Attention: Camper Name, Bunk # (we will send you an email with their bunk # on opening day) 1 Caribou Way Winslow, Maine 04901
+Attention: Camper Name, Bunk # (we will send you an email with their bunk # on opening day)

+1 Caribou Way

+Winslow, Maine 04901

 You will receive an email during the first day of camp letting you know your son's bunk number.
 They, too, are expected to keep in touch and we require that they write home twice weekly.
 It is incredibly helpful for our younger campers to have pre-addressed and prestamped envelopes or post cards for writing home.
 Emailing is limited to International campers only.
 If you are an American traveling outside of the country during the time that your child is at camp, please let us know your itinerary and we can arrange your son's letters to be scanned and emailed to you during your trip.
 Mail can be slow coming out of Maine (especially around the 4th of July Holiday).
 If you have not received mail from your camper, please let us know.
 Their first required "letter day" will be on the first Tuesday or Friday of their session, so you should receive your first letter 3-5 days after that, depending on your location.
 We understand that this is "delayed gratification" and not what you are used to, so if you need an update sooner, please feel free to contact the camp via email or phone and we can provide you with an update.
 We don't want you to be suffering and not reaching out, and please know that we would have already been in touch with you if we have any specific concerns.
-It can be a "no news is good news" kind of thing but if you need reassurance, please reach out to us!!
+It can be a "no news is good news" kind of thing but if you need reassurance, please reach out to us, and we will be posting pictures and updates as well!!